Midsummer 1: "That I esteem the fiction - real"

-Through titles like The Complete Works of Primo Levi, publishers like St. Martin’s Press, authors like Betsy Lerner, and investors like Peter Thiel, BMM is involved in some of today's most celebrated literary projects, yet the details of our contributions are discretely hidden from view.
-Proposal - start an online journal to provide an occasional peek behind the curtain.
+Through titles like The Complete Works of Primo Levi, publishers like St. Martin’s Press, authors like Betsy Lerner, and investors like Peter Thiel, BMM is involved in some of today's most celebrated literary projects, yet the details of our contributions are normally hidden from view.
+Proposal - start an online journal to offer a small peek behind the curtain.

 The subject of our first post?
-BMM's forebear, Balaban Press, which Jennifer Breger of the Jewish Women's Archive called the "most famous" of the woman-run, Jewish printers of the second half of the 19th century.
-Founded in 1840 by Yehuda Leib Balaban in Lemberg, Galicia (now the Ukraine), Balaban published "seforim" throughout Eastern Europe and the Balkans.
+Our apparent forebear, Balaban Press, which JOFA Journal Editor, Jennifer Breger, identifies as the "most famous" of the woman-run, Jewish printers of the second half of the 19th century.
+Balaban was founded in 1840 in Lemberg, Galicia by Yehuda Leib Balaban and published religious works throughout Eastern Europe and the Balkans.
 Its edition of the Talmud, the preeminent corpus of Jewish knowledge redacted in 500 C.E., is considered authoritative.
 Other publications included the Shulchan Aruch (first published in 1565), and an array of Bible editions and various prayer-books with commentary.
 Reflecting the threat that the European Enlightenment and related Jewish movements like Wissenschaft des Judentums posed to normative Jewish life in the East, Balaban’s founder wrote:

 Notwithstanding Balaban’s opposition to the new thinking, his descendants would include the founder of the field of Polish-Jewish historiography and historian of Polish and Galician Jewry, Meir Balaban.
-In 2003, Haaretz compared Meir Balaban to the eminent American historian (and BMM author), Steven J. Zipperstein, calling the new Hebrew translation of Balaban's History of the Jews of Krakow and Kazimierz was "nothing short of a historiographical-cultural event" and that "there is no finer, more meticulously researched book on any Jewish community in the world."
+In 2003, Haaretz compared Meir Balaban to the eminent American historian (and BMM author), Steven J. Zipperstein, calling the new Hebrew translation of Balaban's History of the Jews of Krakow and Kazimierz "nothing short of a historiographical-cultural event" and adding "there is no finer, more meticulously researched book on any Jewish community in the world."
 Meir Balaban was director of the Tachkemoni Rabbinical Seminary in Warsaw in the 1920’s where he apparently came into conflict with the leading Jewish scholar of his day, the eventual head of Yeshiva University’s seminary in New York, R. Moshe Soloveitchik (see The Soloveitchik Heritage, Shulamit Meiselman, Ktav 1995).
 Balaban would perish in the Warsaw Ghetto.

-The uninitiated might ask - what possible relevance could a bible printing business that flourished in the unmanicured boondocks of Stefan Zweig's World of Yesterday** be to your activities today?”
-And to put a finer point on it: “if memories of Zweig, "the most translated author in the world" who called Europe his "spiritual home", whose death was reported on the front page of the New York Times and who remains the urtext for generations of Jewish-American literary celebrities - had faded to "little more than a name" (New Yorker, Aug.
-27, 2012), wasn't it an even greater stretch from the anachronistic religious texts he disdained?
+The uninitiated might well ask: “of what possible import could a bible printing business that flourished in the unmanicured boondocks of Stefan Zweig's regal World of Yesterday** be to your activities today?”
+And to put a finer point on it: “if memories of Zweig, ‘the most translated author in the world’, the celebrated Austrian Jew who called Europe his ‘spiritual home’ and whose death made front page headlines in the New York Times, had nevertheless faded over the course of half a century to ‘little more than a name’ (New Yorker, Aug.
+27, 2012), wasn't it an even greater stretch from the anachronistic religious texts he disdained?”

-To borrow master Harold Bloom and his ratios of revision, it was less of a stretch than a swerve, and our own modest publishing venture illuminates Balaban's incontrovertible albeit subversive relevance.
-At the most prosaic level, developments in copyright law affected the activities of both ventures (see discussion of Balaban vs. Madpis in "From Maimonides to Microsoft: The Jewish Law of Copyright Since the Birth of Print", N. W. Netanel, Oxford University Press, 2016).
-And because publishing has largely remained the same since Gutenberg Bible was printed in 1454, they shared the same operating model.
-BMM's press published secular works, exploited digital and had de minimis impact or tenure compared to its forebear, but both engaged in curation, editing, publishing, marketing and distribution.
+At the most prosaic level, developments in copyright law affected the activities of both publishing companies (see discussion of Balaban Press vs. Madpis in "From Maimonides to Microsoft: The Jewish Law of Copyright Since the Birth of Print", N. W. Netanel, Oxford University Press, 2016).
+And because publishing has largely remained the same since the Gutenberg Bible was printed in 1454, they shared the same operating model.

 The notion of “‘undoing’ the precursor’s strength” has no validity in normative Judaism.
 Jewish liturgy, for instance, posits just the opposite; it affirms recapturing without revision the precursor’s stance and strength when it iterates “our God, and God of our fathers, God of Abraham, Isaac, and Jacob.”
 Nearly every congeries of Jewish thought is utterly set against the idea of displacing the precursor.
 “Torah” includes the meaning of tradition and transmittal together.
 Although mainstream Judaism rejected the Karaites in favor of a less restrictive interpretive mode, interpretation never came to stand for disjunction, displacement, ebbing-out, isolation, swerving, deviation, substitution, revisionism.
 Transmittal signifies the carrying-over of the original strength, the primal monotheistic insight, the force of which drowns out competing power-systems.
 That is what is meant by the recital in the Passover Haggadah, “We ourselves went out from Egypt, and not only our ancestors,” and that is what is meant by the Midrash which declares, “All generations stood together at Sinai,” including present and future generations.
 In Jewish thought there are no latecomers.